yugabyte/yugabyte-db/docs/content/stable/quick-start/_index.md

 ![master-home](/images/admin/master-home-binary-rf1.png)

-The **Masters** section highlights the 1 YB-Master along with its corresponding cloud, region, and zone placement.
+The **Masters** section displays the 1 YB-Master along with its corresponding cloud, region, and zone placement.

 #### YB-TServer status